Starting with the Windows 10 “Creator’s Update” – released April 2017 – the registry editor (RegEdit.exe) now contains an address bar.

 auto myPtr2 = make_unique<int>(12);

-There are times, however, when your application must interact with *gasp!* – legacy APIs.
-Legacy APIs which might allocate memory, and hand off ownership to you, the client.
+There are times, however, when your application must interact with – *gasp!* – legacy APIs.
+Legacy APIs which might allocate memory before handing off ownership to you, the client.
 This article will discuss clean, convenient ways to ensure that memory allocated from a ‘legacy’ API is reliably placed into a smart pointer.